GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

   - how to import external mesh information and properties,
   - how to run a specific solver (here, flow) in a specific region only,
   - the basic method of using boxes to set up boundary conditions,
+  - how to use *TableFunction* to import fields varying in time and/or space,
   - how to control output frequency and export results for visualization.